Highlights

 Day 3: Food Tour of Mercado de San Juan

-Begin the day in the Zócalo district, the capital's main square, also known as El Zócalo, with a taco crawl to some of the best taquerias in the city.
+Begin the day in El Zócalo, the capital's main square, and set off on a taco crawl to some of the best taquerias in the city.
 Enjoy the buzzing atmosphere of the neighborhood as you taste traditional and innovative flavors, such as al pastor (pork), birria (marinated goat or beef), and barbacoa (slow-cooked lamb).
 Wash down the tacos with typical drinks like pulque, mezcal, or aguas de frutas (fruit water).

 Chat with a local specialist who can help organize your trip.